isotopp/isotopp.github.io/_posts/2019-12-02-cloning-and-splitting-logical-volumes.md

 devices, which hold the metadata and a bitmap that can speed up array synchonisation.

-Here we see the asymmetric layout again, at the `pvs` level:
+Here we see the asymmetric layout again, at the `pvs` level.
+Note how the allocation of the rmeta sub-LVs creats the ".99" free sizes.

 {% highlight console %}
 root@ubuntu:~# pvs